pimenol/hw5-rl/README.md

 Using the methods you implemented in the first part and the already-provided functions for working with the (pendulum) environment, train a policy for the Walker environment.

-**The objective is to travel as far as possible in the positive x-direction in a limited number of steps (TBD).**
+**The objective is to travel as far as possible in the positive x-direction in a limited number of steps (1024 / cca 10 simulation seconds).**

 This is evaluated in a tournament with up to 3 additional points awarded as follows: